 You can switch between gradebooks at any time.

-The Gradebook Settings allow you to apply Late Policies or a Final Grade Override in your course.
+The Gradebook Settings allow you to apply Late Policies, a Grade Posting Policy, a Final Grade Override, and View Options in your course gradebook.

 The Late Policies tab allows you to apply late policies in your course.